 5cmpersecond

 Another in the line of Shinkai’s depressing masterpieces.
 This one is split into three unequally sized sections that depict the rather sordid love between a boy and a girl and how the distance and time between them affects their relationship.
-Don’t expect a happy, happy fairy movie here at all.
+Don’t expect a happy movie full of dancing bunnies and butterfly kisses here at all, the sorrow portrayed throughout is palpable and feels very real.
 The first part made me cry a bit, but the entire piece taken as a whole is even more depressing.
-Very much worth the emotional ride for not only the superb animation, but also the very deep kind of love that only Shinkai seems to be able to depict on screen.
-The sorrow portrayed through this work is palpable and made very real for the viewers.
-Not a movie for depressed people, but a stunning piece for the anime buff and romance enthusiast alike.
+Very much worth the emotional ride for not only the excellent animation, but also the very deep kind of love that only Shinkai seems to be able to depict on screen.
+Not a movie for the clinically depressed, but a stunning piece for the anime buff and romance enthusiast alike.